fabianfassnacht/Tut_Basic_landsat/index.md

 #### Exercise: Clipping #####

-To practise the clipping procedure, try to implement the code to also clip the second Landsat image (fromt he folder **D310**) using the same R commands.
+To practise the clipping procedure, try to implement the code to also clip the second Landsat image (from the folder **D310**) using the same R commands.
 We will use the clipped version of this second image (which should look like the image below) in the next Step.

 ![](Tut_1_Fig_12.png)